November 26, 2025

 Fulcher said that while community members asked the university to influence the outcome of ASB’s decision, he said that it’s protocol that it is solely ASB’s decision.

-Ginger Friess, a first-year biology-chemistry major, who would have been the president of PLNU’s TPUSA chapter, said she did not wish to make a public statement until consulting with her team.
+Ginger Friess, a first-year biology-chemistry major who would have been the president of PLNU’s TPUSA chapter, and initially declined to comment before consulting with her team, said that she is disappointed by the decision but recognizes the policy.

 Fulcher concluded the email with an encouragement to not lead to division but respond with “humility, grace and love.”